 The roots for wavetrainSUP go back to early days when I brought an old rusty drawknife home from a visit to my grandparents.
 We lived in the country about ten miles outside Duluth, Minnesota.
 As a fifth grader (give or take a year), I remember doing country kid stuff that included lots of wood work.
 Pretty crude at the time, I imagine.
 That old drawknife had some fascination, relative to the other meager tools my brother and I had, or that our Dad would let us use.
 That drawknife soon met a pine 2×6 and a day later, my first paddle was born.
 At the time, I vaguely remember reading about voyageurs canoeing inland from Montreal and trading with natives.
 I remember reading about tall paddles with very narrow blades.
 So that’s what I made.
 I still have it.
 I usually bring it along to the shows that wavetrainSUP attends.

-That turned out to be my first standup paddle.
-Relative to how tall I was at the time, that paddle would have been way oversized, much closer to a SUP paddle than a canoe paddle, at least for that fifth grade version of me.
+That turned out to be my first standup paddle, even though it was supposed to be for canoeing.
+Relative to how tall I was at the time, that paddle was way oversized, much closer to a SUP paddle than a canoe paddle, at least for that fifth grade version of me.

 Canoes and canoeing remain, but living near Lake Kegonsa now, I can take a long lunch and drive a few minutes to Fish Camp Park and spend an hour paddleboarding on the Yahara River.
-That remains my favorite of all paddling ventures.
+That remains my favorite of all paddling venues.
 I can do that multiple times each week, it’s close, I have that river to myself and there is always something to catch my eye.
 Love it.
-By the way, it all happens on a paddleboard I made myself, with paddles I made myself.
+By the way, it all happens on a paddleboard I built myself, with paddles I built myself.